lomn/Simple_OCaml_3D_Engine/README.md

 ## If you want to try it

 In order to test this small engine you will need a running version of OCaml with opam and the graphics library installed.

+If you want to convert your own stl files feel free to use the python script then to view them you can  modify the file main_graphic.ml look at the functions at the end, especially the demo ones.